israelwangila/akan-birthdays/README.md

 - You can vist the site directly by clicking [HERE]()
 - To view the source codes on github click [HERE]()

+## BDD

+> The website will require a user to fill out the date of birth and he was was born.
+> The application calculates the day of the week the user was born and outputs it.
+> One will be required to choose his gender and then click on the submit button in order to generate his/her Akan name.
+> The application matches the day of the week with a specific Akan Name and outputs it to the user with a personalized message.

+- NB : `All input should be in Numbers`